 - receipts from healthcare costs

-- Medicare Summary Notices (MSN), which are listings of healthcare costs beneficiaries receive every three months
+- Medicare Summary Notices (MSN), which are listings of healthcare costs beneficiaries receive every 3 months

 When someone files their income tax return, they have a choice of itemizing deductions or taking the standard deduction.

-Although it is helpful for a person to know that they may deduct medical expenses from their taxes, they may owe less if they take the standard deduction.
+Although it is helpful for someone to know that they may deduct medical expenses from their taxes, they may owe less if they take the standard deduction.

 Because many people’s itemized deductions fall far under these amounts, they owe fewer taxes if they take the standard deduction.
 However, someone with high medical expenses may owe less if they itemize.